Irina Zaks, Drupal Trainer Reading estimate: 6 minutes

 What Is My Website Doing for My Business?

-Before we go any further in migrating your website, we need to know what your website does.
+Before we go any further into migrations, we need to know what your website does.
 What main purpose does it serve or what big problems does it solve for your business?
 Websites should work to achieve organizational goals, not just to look pretty and show up on Google.

 Does your site fall into any of these categories?
 If not, what type of site do you have?
 Once you have a firm idea of what your site does, you’ll have a better idea of what you need to support its functions, and you’ll be ready to start thinking about where to go next and how much it will cost you.